Doctor 'force made pregnant woman scream'

 The Medical Practitioners Tribunal Service heard he also failed to comply with hand hygiene rules.

-He was suspended for nine months in a case which involved two other woman.
+He was suspended for nine months in a case which involved two other women.

 During the examination in which Dr Mohamed "quite forcefully" examined the pregnant woman on 22 June, he did not wash his hands but "simply walked over to her and pulled the covers off her, exposing her abdomen and her genital area".